mvolkmann/blog/src/swift.md

     }
 }

-// Any object that conforms to the Shape protocol can be passed.
+// Any object that conforms to the Shape protocol
+// can be passed to this function.
-// Calling getArea on a shape demonstrates polymorphism because
+// Calling getArea on a Shape demonstrates polymorphism because
 // what the call does is determined by the receiver type. func logShape(_ shape: Shape) {
     print("area = \(shape.getArea())")